-- Ensure that the Trust and Academy policies are implemented fairly and consistently across the Academy. - Be aware of the procedures for dealing with reported incidents. - Undertake training as directed by the Executive Headteacher and/or Head of School.
+- Ensure that the Trust and Academy policies are implemented fairly and consistently across the Academy. - Be aware of the procedures for dealing with reported incidents. - Undertake training as directed by the Executive Headteacher and/or Headteacher.

 6.4 Parents/Carers